 To help ease your nervousness, make sure you are totally finished setting up and ready to start the training.
 This will help you feel "in control" of the event.
 You're on top of things.
 Below are some ways to help you do this while preparing to train.

-Doing all this prior to each training session will increase your confidence and your students will be impressed with how "organized" you are.
+Adequate preparation prior to each training session will increase your confidence and your students will be impressed with how "organized" you are.